The Blitz: Pre-war preparations and fears

-Much civil-defence preparation in the form of shelters was left in the hands of local authorities and many areas such as Birmingham, Coventry, Belfast and the East End of London did not have enough shelters.
+Much civil defence preparation in the form of shelters was left in the hands of local authorities and many areas such as Birmingham, Coventry, Belfast and the East End of London did not have enough shelters.
 The unexpected delay to civilian bombing during the Phoney War meant that the shelter programme finished in June 1940, before the Blitz.
-The programme favoured backyard Anderson shelters and small brick surface shelters.
+The programme favoured back garden Anderson shelters and small brick surface shelters.
 Many of the latter were abandoned in 1940 as unsafe.
 Authorities expected that the raids would be brief and in daylight, rather than attacks by night, which forced Londoners to sleep in shelters.

 Communal shelters

 Deep shelters provided most protection against a direct hit.
 The government did not build them for large populations before the war because of cost, time to build and fears that their safety would cause occupants to refuse to leave to return to work or that anti-war sentiment would develop in large congregations of civilians.
-The government saw the leading role taken by the Communist Party in advocating the building of deep shelters as an attempt to damage civilian morale, especially after the Molotov–Ribbentrop Pact of August 1939.
+The government saw the leading role taken by the Communist Party of Great Britain in advocating the building of deep shelters as an attempt to damage civilian morale, especially after the Molotov–Ribbentrop Pact of August 1939.

 The most important existing communal shelters were the London Underground stations.
 Although many civilians had used them for shelter during the First World War, the government in 1939 refused to allow the stations to be used as shelters so as not to interfere with commuter and troop travel and the fears that occupants might refuse to leave.
 Underground officials were ordered to lock station entrances during raids but by the second week of heavy bombing, the government relented and ordered the stations to be opened.

 Each day orderly lines of people queued until 4:00 pm, when they were allowed to enter the stations.
 In mid-September 1940, about 150,000 people a night slept in the Underground, although by winter and spring the numbers declined to 100,000 or less.
 Battle noises were muffled and sleep was easier in the deepest stations, but many people were killed from direct hits on stations.
 In March 1943, 173 men, women and children were crushed to death at Bethnal Green tube station in a crowd surge after a woman fell down the steps as she entered the station.
-A single direct hit on a shelter in Stoke Newington on October 1940 killed 160 civilians.
+A single direct hit on a shelter in Stoke Newington in October 1940 killed 160 civilians.